 Let’s face it: digital learning isn’t easier than offline trainings and seminars.
 It’s so much harder for several reasons:

 So to succeed with this question, try to raise the awareness of this topic among your workforce, provide learning paths and content for these topics, regularly assess the meta learning skills of your workforce, and help them with self-reflection.
-For some inspiration, see for example step two [in this post of my colleague Marius].
+For some inspiration, check out our guide for learning how to learn

 There is an often neglected aspect of the transition to digital learning: again, our workforce is radically different when it comes to digital learning skills (including the meta learning skills mentioned above).